chef/chef-web-docs/chef_master/source/config_rb_delivery_optional_settings.rst

    The working directory.
 The default value is the recommended value.
 Default value: ``"/opt/delivery"``.

 ``fips['enable']``
   Set to `true` to run the server in FIPS compliance mode.
 Set to `false` to force the server to run without FIPS compliance mode.
 Default value is whatever the kernel is configured to.
-TODO: link to explanation of kernel level settings.
+See `Fips kernel settings </fips.html#FIPS-kernel-settings>`_.

 ``install_path``
    Default value: ``"/opt/delivery"``.